UWCNuclear/DetectorEfficiency/README.md

 (Remember Xming has to be run every time your computer is rebooted.)

-Open the file with the following command, where ARRAYNAME is the name of the array with which you want to work:
+Frm the PeakFitting directory (cd PeakFitting), open the file with the following command, where ARRAYNAME is the name of the array with which you want to work:

     grsisort -l Eu152_ARRAYNAME.root